neilkplugins/homepro_mqtt/README.md

 More later on automating the startup of this when I manage to do it without breaking the home pro and requiring a hard reset.

+Will format this page properly when I remeber the tags.